dcunited001/dcunited001.github.io/_drafts/ragnarok-and-metaphysics-engineering-cultural-touchstones-for-mythos.md

 perhaps the best example of a subversive attempt to use information compression for cultural preservation.

+Still, Ragnarok is more than this.
+It is pre-literary futurism.
+It shows that the ancients knew far more than they are given credit.
-  - one could argue that Ragnarok symbolizes the end of the world as we know it.
+Ragnarok symbolizes the end of the world as we know it.
 Like most other apocalypse myths from the age of Pisces, the end of the world symbolizes the changes introduced from exponential population growth.

+The Norse Gods return one final time.
+The end of

-    - the scenario is the end of the world, when the Gods return one final time.
+The scenario: the end of the world, when

     - the "end of the world" due to overpopulation has been known since time immemorial
       - in Ragnarok, Thor fights Jormungad, a snake streching around